An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 and a mapping from morphisms of $\mathsf{C}$ to those of $\mathsf{D}$ that satisfies

-where we write $`;'$ and $`.'$ for the compositions of $(\mathsf{C},\otimes)$ and $(\mathsf{C},\boxtimes)$, respectively. \end{definition} In this introduction, for pedagogical reasons, we will mostly use \emph{strict} monoidal functors, that is, functors that preserve the monoidal structure on the nose.
+\end{definition} In this introduction, for pedagogical reasons, we will mostly use \emph{strict} monoidal functors, that is, functors that preserve the monoidal structure on the nose.
 The reader should know that it is possible, and sometimes necessary, to relax this requirement, replacing the equalities $F(X_1\otimes X_2)=F(X_1)\boxtimes F(X_2)$ and $F(I) = J$ by \emph{isomorphisms} (which then have to satisfy certain compatibility conditions).
 See~\cite{maclane:71} for a standard treatment and~\cite{Selinger2009} for the connections with string diagrams.